Niobe Fritillary (Argynnis niobe)

 8419 M

-I suspect this is a male niobe (rather than aglaja) based on the slightly lighter markings especially around the uph basal area and the marginal uph marks which are more crescent-shaped but more solid in aglaja.
-However, that post-discal uph spot is s4 looks heavy for niobe and suggests aglaja, but the very small spot in s6 is a strong indicator of niobe.
+I suspect this is a male niobe (rather than aglaja) based on the slightly lighter markings especially around the uph basal area and the marginal uph marks which are narrower and more clearly crescent-shaped, compared to the more solid marks of aglaja.
+However, that post-discal uph spot in s4 looks heavy for niobe and suggests aglaja, but the very small spot in s6 is a strong indicator of niobe.
 The sex brands on upf v2 and v3 are quite slender but enough to confirm male, along with the body shape.

 2200